gnongkynrih/shillong-college-todo/README.md

 CSS --> tailwindCSS is a CSS framework
 JS --> AlpineJS

-nielit2.1 5G
-password: nielit364#
+.env file -- is the place where we store configuration eg, database name, username, password sample...
+DB_CONNECTION=mysql
+DB_HOST=127.0.0.1
+DB_PORT=3306
+DB_DATABASE=todo
+DB_USERNAME=root
+DB_PASSWORD=password of the username

-TO create a new project
+TO create a new project run the command
-composer create-project larave/laravel projectName After creating the project we run the command from within the project folder npm install --> install all the packages/modules npm run dev
+1.composer create-project larave/laravel projectName
+After creating the project we run the command from within the project folder 2.npm install --> install all the packages/modules 3.npm run dev

 TO run a server
+4.php artisan serve

+//TO USE LIVEWIRE install livewire composer require livewire/livewire

+intall tailwindcss
+npm install tailwindcss @tailwindcss/vite npm install @tailwindcss/forms --save-dev npm run dev

+TO CREATE LIVEWIRE COMPONENT
-php artisan serve
+php artisan make:livewire componentname

 MVC --> Model View Controller
 View --> is what we see